Download a printable copy of the Centura Health Privacy Practices.

 - Requests from law enforcement agencies in specific circumstances

-- Valid judicial or administrative orders
+- Judicial and administrative orders

 Disclosure for contact with you